 (b) Negotiation Does Not Violate Stay.
 A mortgage creditor is authorized to negotiate with the debtor for a modification of the secured obligation at any time during the pendency of the debtor's case.
 Any such modification is voluntary on the part of the mortgage creditor and the debtor.
 If the debtor is represented by counsel, that counsel may consent to allow the mortgage creditor to communicate directly with the debtor.
-A mortgage creditor's contact with the debtor and/or the debtor's counsel for the purpose of negotiating a loan modification shall not be considered a violation of the automatic stay imposed by 11 U.S.C \S 362.
-If a debtor consents in writing (through counsel if the debtor is represented), participation by a secured creditor in a mediation, either pursuant to state law or by agreement of the parties, shall not constitute a violation of the automatic stay imposed by 11 U.S.C \S 362.
+A mortgage creditor's contact with the debtor and/or the debtor's counsel for the purpose of negotiating a loan modification shall not be considered a violation of the automatic stay imposed by 11 U.S.C § 362.
+If a debtor consents in writing (through counsel if the debtor is represented), participation by a secured creditor in a mediation, either pursuant to state law or by agreement of the parties, shall not constitute a violation of the automatic stay imposed by 11 U.S.C § 362.

 (c) Approval of a Temporary or Trial Mortgage Modification in a Chapter 13 Case.
 A debtor may make a written request directly to the chapter 13 trustee for authority to enter a temporary or trial modification of a debt secured by real property.
 The debtor's request shall include a copy of the proposed modification agreement.
 If the debtor was delinquent on the mortgage at the petition date, the trustee is authorized to and shall disburse the modified mortgage payments from debtor's plan payments whether or not the court has confirmed a plan.
-The debtor shall make plan payments in an amount sufficient (including the trustee's fee) so that the trustee can timely disburse the modified mortgage payments.
-A debtor receiving the chapter 13 trustee's approval to enter into a modification under this section does not need to also obtain a court order authorizing the modification.
-If the chapter 13 trustee denies the debtor's request to enter a modification under this section, the debtor is not precluded from submitting the request to the court pursuant to Local Bankruptcy Rule 9013-1(d)(2)(F).
+The debtor shall make plan payments in an amount sufficient (including the trustee's fee) so that the trustee can timely disburse the modification under this section does not need to also obtain a court order authorizing the modification.
+If the chapter 13 trustee denies the debtor's request to the court pursuant to Local Bankruptcy Rule 9013-1(d)(2)(F).